batman004/batman004/README.md

 - Learning React, Django
 - I have experience with Machine Learning as well as Web Dev projects.
 - I’m looking to collaborate on building ML projects or involving backend work
-- I’m looking for help with building REST APIs
+- I’m looking for help with building Recommender Systems
 - How to reach me: pathania.yuvraj@gmail.com
 - Fun fact: I'm a part-time DJ